Kerala Pareeksha Bhavan D.Ed 2017 results declared, here is how to check

-The Kerala Pareeksha Bavan D.Ed 2017 results have been declared.
+The Kerala Pareeksha Bhavan D.Ed 2017 results have been declared.
 The results are available on the official website.

 The first and third semesters of the D.Ed exams were held in November 2017.
-According to the time table released by Kerala Examinations Commissioner, D.Ed April 2018 second semester examinations will be held from April 26 to April 28.
+According to the timetable released by Kerala Examinations Commissioner, D.Ed April 2018 second semester examinations will be held from April 26 to April 28.

-English Language teaching : Theory & Practice paper will be held on April 26 while the Towards Pedagogy of Environmental Studies paper will be held on April 27.
+English Language teaching: Theory & Practice paper will be held on April 26 while the Towards Pedagogy of Environmental Studies paper will be held on April 27.

 Learning of Mathematics - Primary Level paper will be held on April 28.